Ada-Developers-Academy/ada-build/roundtable-guides/07-dictionaries.md

 1. What happens if you duplicate keys in a dictionary?
     `numbers = {'a': 1, 'a': 2}`
     * What does numbers['a'] return?
 1. Only immutable types can be used as keys.
-What does it mean for an object to be immutable?
+  * What does it mean for an object to be immutable?
-1. Can you use numerical indices to access values from a dictionary.
-Why or why not?
+1. Can you use numerical indices to access values inside a dictionary?
+  * Why or why not?

 ## Dictionary Methods
 1. The Ada Build lessons introduces the methods `get`, `keys`, `values`, `len`, and `pop`.